core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### Keystream Derivation ## {#sssec-encrypted-signature-keystream}

-The following defines how an endpoint derives the keystream KEYSTREAM, used to encrypt/decrypt the counter signature of an outgoing/incoming message M protected in group mode.
+The following defines how an endpoint derives the keystream KEYSTREAM, used to encrypt/decrypt the countersignature of an outgoing/incoming message M protected in group mode.

 The keystream SHALL be derived as follows, by using the HKDF Algorithm from the Common Context (see Section 3.2 of {{RFC8613}}), which consists of composing the HKDF-Extract and HKDF-Expand steps {{RFC5869}}.